Take a closer look

 Listen and engage as your DIA docent uses the DIA’s artworks to bring the women’s suffrage movement to life.
 Over 100 years of women’s efforts for the vote, constitutional equality, and social and political equity will be explored in this presentation, created to celebrate the 100-year anniversary of American Women’s Suffrage.

 Please note: a screen and a room that can be darkened are required.
-Lecturers provide projection equipment.
+All technology for projection must be provided by the venue.

 Funding for Behind the Seen talks in Wayne, Oakland and Macomb counties is funded by the Tri-County Millage.